Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   --all-pixels
 ```

-This mode checks the full image grid against Astropy and reports the worst
+This mode checks the full FITS image grid against Astropy and reports the worst
 pixel-center error.

 3. Inverse `TAN`